- About the OSA

 - Contact and Info

 Eligible amateur athletes are residents of Ottawa; athletes from other communities competing for an Ottawa club, high school, university, or college; Ottawa athletes currently attending universities, colleges or training camps outside Ottawa.
-Athletic achievements must be in the 2017 calendar year.
+Athletic achievements must be in the current calendar year.

 Nominees should have competitive success at the provincial level or higher, in a Senior or Junior event.
 The athlete must have a demonstrated, active and competitive connection with an Ottawa club.
 Nominations for athletes in the competitive age groups aged 13 and younger, or in age groups commonly referred to as Masters, are normally not considered.